Skip to content

 What we kept, beside what we built and deletedTwo columns.
 Kept, with checks: dark mode, the horizontal value map, the Perspectives and Tactics split.
 Deleted, struck out: the luminous hero border, the vertical value map, the readiness quiz, the diagnostic page.
 Caption: deciding what to cut was half the judgment.SOME OF IT WE MADE, THEN CUTKEPTBUILT, THEN DELETEDDark modeThe horizontal value mapPerspectives / Tactics splitThe luminous hero borderThe vertical value mapThe readiness quizThe diagnostic pageDeciding what to cut was half the judgment.

 This is exclusion, which our note Taste Is a Muscle, Not a Gift calls the rep that gets skipped and the one that shows.
 It is harder now than it used to be, for a reason worth naming.
 When building something took real time and money, the effort already spent was a fair argument for keeping it; throwing it away meant throwing away the cost.
 When a tool can rebuild the thing in an afternoon, that argument is gone.
 The effort already spent is no longer evidence that the thing should stay, because the effort was cheap.
-The only question left is whether the thing earns its place, and answering that honestly means being willing to delete work you just made and liked.
+The only question left is whether the thing is worth keeping, and answering that honestly means being willing to delete work you just made and liked.

 Where this goes next